danyambuehl/python/CheatSheet.md

 | tuple | ()        | (1, 2, 3)         | Immutable list of values  | .index() .count()                                     |
 | dict  | {}        | {"a": 1, "b": 2}  | key-value pairs           | .keys() .values() .items() .pop() .get()              | can not be changed but can be added or remove   Ture and 1 == Same  |
 | set   | {}        | {1, 2, 3}         | collection unique values  |

+Iterable = Wiederholbar -> An iterable is any Python object capable of returning its members one at a time, permitting it to be iterated over in a for-loop

+list, tuple, dict, set: construct a list, tuple, dictionary, or set, respectively, from the contents of an iterable
+sum: sum the contents of an iterable.
+sorted: return a list of the sorted contents of an interable
+any: returns True and ends the iteration immediately if bool(item) was True for any item in the iterable.
+all: returns True only if bool(item) was True for all items in the iterable.
+max: return the largest value in an iterable.
+min: return the smallest value in an iterable.

 ### Functions